 John Coldstream (Bogarde biographer) on Dirk Bogarde

-The Servant Blu-ray Poster (Click to enlarge) |
+The Servant 50th Anniversary Blu-ray Poster

-The Establishing Shot: JOSEPH LOSEY & HAROLD PINTER'S BRILLIANT THE SERVANT GETS A RESTORED 50TH ANNIVERSARY RE-RELEASE THE SERVANT REVIEW
+THE ESTABLISHING SHOT: JOSEPH LOSEY & HAROLD PINTER'S BRILLIANT THE SERVANT GETS A RESTORED 50TH ANNIVERSARY RE-RELEASE THE SERVANT REVIEW